bduggan/raku-dawa/README.md

 Breakpoints can be set with `b`, for example:

 dawa [1]> b 13
 Added breakpoint at line 13 in eg/debug.raku dawa [1]> w
-     ...
-       9 │   [1] │ stop;

       10 │       │
-      11 │     ▶ │ say "three";
+      11 │  [1]▶ │ say "three";
       12 │       │ say "four";
       13 │     ■ │ $x = $x + 11;
       14 │       │ say "five";
+      15 │       │ say "x is $x";
+      16 │       │ say "bye";
+      17 │       │

-As shown above, breakpoints are indicated using `■` in the code listing, and are not thread-specific.
+As shown above, breakpoints are indicated using `■` and are not thread-specific.
 The triangle (▶) is the next line of code that will be executed.
-The `[1]` indicates the last statement executed by thread 1.
-The `[1]` in the prompt indicates that statements will currently be evaluated in the context of thread 1.
+The `[1]` indicates the next statement to be executed by thread 1.
+The `[1]` in the prompt indicates that statements will currently be evaluated in the context of thread 1 by default.

 ## Multiple Threads